The-Lab-LaBella/LaBellaLabHandbook/README.md

 	Troubleshooting, eg "Identify errors in the following script"

-	Non-scientific questions, eg "What is the hex code for light red"
+	Non-scientific questions, eg "What is the hex code for light red?"

 However, LLMs **should not be used** to